-Ideal for recording and editing your own songs and podcasts
+An audio editor that's ideal for recording and mastering your own songs and podcasts

 One thing that makes Free Audio Editor stand out from the competition is the way the interface has been designed.
 Rather than hiding option deep in confusing menus, everything you need to right at your fingertips.
 A neat effects sidebar makes it simple to get to the tools you need, and you can even bookmark those you use most to make your life even easier.

 You can get as hands-on as you like, but many of the readymade filters such as breath reduction (particularly handy for podcasts) and background noise reduction mean that you'll be able to perform many audio cleanup tasks in just a few clicks.